• Skip to primary navigation

 Kimchi Fried Rice (Kimchi bokkeumbap 김치볶음밥)

 You can make this kimchi fried rice in under 20 minutes with one pan which makes it the perfect meal for your busy weekdays!
-Take one bite into this kimchi fried rice and you will instantly taste big and bold umami flavors.
+Take one bite of this kimchi fried rice and you will instantly taste big and bold umami flavors.

 Up close of a mound of kimchi fried rice topped with a fried egg on a plate.